 The OWASP Top 10 changes frequently but is always worth examining.
 The concerns included in this list are among the most common and alarming in the digital world today.
 These are compiled with help from the world's most trusted cybersecurity experts, so this is a reliable blueprint as you begin to implement a well-rounded security strategy for your websites and apps.
 Take a look at the current list of the top 10 vulnerabilities that software security personnel need to be aware of.

 As a reframed version of an OWASP category once referred to as "Sensitive Data Exposure," cryptographic failure is a far-reaching but undeniably important concept.
-This category references any type of leak or breach that occurs due to issues with (or lack of) encryption.
+This category references any type of leak or breach that occurs due to factors like weak encryption algorithms or short encryption keys.

 It should go without saying that data encryption is paramount when it comes to cybersecurity and thwarting hackers, but that doesn’t mean every company or individual properly encrypts their data.